 A child who has an arrhythmia (an abnormal heart rhythm) in addition to MVP may need to take medicine to help regulate the heart's rhythm.
 However, this is not common in kids.

 Leakage due to MVP may continue over years; very rarely, a child might need surgery to repair a very leaky mitral valve.

 In a child with MVP with regurgitation (leaking), there is a small risk of a bacterial infection of the heart valve (infective endocarditis).
 It very rarely happens during childhood.
 Many times the bacteria that cause this kind of infection start out living in the mouth and from there enter the bloodstream through the gums and then, even more rarely, cause the infection.

-For many years, it was recommended to give a dose of antibiotics before dental work and surgical procedures as a precaution.
+For many years, doctors recommended giving a dose of antibiotics before dental work and surgical procedures as a precaution.
 Following a review and published report by The American Heart Association in 2007, it is no longer recommended that antibiotics be given, as they were not found to reliably protect the patient.

-Instead, you and your child should focus your attention on good mouth care:
+Instead, your child should focus on good mouth care by:

-- Brush teeth twice a day, morning and night (after eating).
+- Brushing his or her teeth twice a day, morning and night (after eating).

-Your child's cardiologist will advise you if there are reasons to do something other than follow this guideline.
+Your child's cardiologist will let you know if there are reasons to do something other than follow these guidelines.